adondera/stereotypes-cs/README.md

 $ which psql
 ```

-Install *Redis*:
+Install *Redis*.
+For a more detailed explanation, you can follow the guide [here](https://redis.io/topics/quickstart)
 ```
 $ redis-server --version
 ```
-For a more detailed explanation, you can follow the guide [here](https://redis.io/topics/quickstart)

 Install all dependencies: